onkar-sawarna/Competitive-Programming/README.md

 # Competitive-Programming
-Competitive Coding questions solved on certain coding platforms such as CodeChef, Codeforces, HackerEarth, AtCoder and Open.Kattis
+Competitive Coding questions solved on certain coding platforms such as CodeChef, Codeforces, HackerEarth, AtCoder, Open.Kattis and SPOJ.